Indonesia warns coal supply crunch not over as China prices rally | Headlines

 - Indonesia

 Indonesia has warned that its coal supply situation remains critical, ahead of Wednesday's review of its export ban, unnerving global markets for the fuel used to generate most of the electricity that drives Asia's biggest economies.
-Coal futures in China, the world's biggest consumer of the fuel, surged on Tuesday after Indonesia, the top exporter of the coal used in power plants and China's largest overseas supplier, on Saturday banned exports for January to avoid outages at the generators run by state-owned utility Perusahan Listrik Negara (PLN).
+Coal futures in China, the world's biggest consumer of the fuel, surged on Tuesday after Indonesia, the top exporter of the coal used in power plants and China's largest overseas supplier, on Saturday banned exports for January to avoid outages at its domestic generators.

 The price rise is among the first signs of the impact of Indonesia's coal export ban, which threatens the energy security of some of the world's biggest economies such as China, India, Japan and South Korea.
-China's benchmark thermal coal futures rose by as much as 7.8% in the first day of trading since the policy was announced and were at 712.40 yuan ($111.81) a tonne.
-That is the highest since Dec.
-20 and futures are set for their biggest gain since Oct.
-19.
+China's benchmark thermal coal futures rose by as much as 7.8% in the first day of trading since the policy was announced and closed at 713.80 yuan ($112) a tonne, up 6.4%.

 Indonesian authorities are set to reexamine the export ban on Wednesday.
-The logistics of re-routing coal cargoes to PLN's power stations will be challenging because it will require smaller barges rather than large carriers, said a Singapore-based coal analyst.
+FULL-MONTH BAN UNLIKELY

+Pandu Sjahrir, chairman of the Indonesian Coal Miners Association, said on Monday the group's ten biggest members will help PLN close the supply gap as a "very short-term solution".
+Indonesian miners met with the trade ministry for discussions again on Tuesday, said an industry group source.
+"The government is trying to make the exports work ... the main priority is availability of coal supply to PLN," the source said.

+Because of the major producers' willingness to work with PLN to resolve the issue, a full-month ban might be avoided, said Rory Simington, principal analyst for Asia Pacific coal research at Wood Mackenzie.
+"A halt in Indonesia's exports would have a major impact on thermal coal markets but a total ban for January is unnecessary and unlikely to be implemented in our view," Simington said.

 "We at the SOE Ministry will improve the long-term supply contracts," Erick said, adding that the logistics system and infrastructure would also be upgraded to ensure domestic coal needs are met.
 Analysts on Monday warned that India, which consumed over 15% of Indonesia's 2021 coal exports, might re-route shipments from other suppliers if the ban persists.